-Due to the peaking nature of the power station Colongra generated 61 GWh of electrical power during this reporting period.
-This is compared to approximately 48 GWh during the previous reporting period.
-The increase in generation can be attributed to the failure of Callide Power Station in May/June of 2021, as well as a large number of Transmission line outages.
-The line outages reduced the amount of energy that can flow between Vic-NSW-Qld causing potential / actual periods of energy shortfall in NSW.
+Due to the peaking nature of the power station Colongra generated 436 GWh of electrical power during this reporting period.
+This is compared to approximately 61 GWh during the previous reporting period.
+The increase in generation can be attributed to the "energy crisis" that occurred during May - September of 2022.
+The combination of gas shortages and significant power station outages during that period caused potential / actual periods of energy shortfall in NSW.
+It is also noted that at times during this crisis Colongra was also under the direction of AEMO as to when the site was required to generate.

-Colongra operated the turbines for approximately 71 hours on diesel fuel during this period which is below the 75 hour total limit for any 12 month period imposed by clause 2.2 of the Project Approval.

-Of the 71 hours, it is noted that approximately 52 hours were production runs which aligned with the exemption conditions of Clause 2.3 of the Project Approval listed below:
+Snowy Hydro operated the Colongra turbines for approximately 597 total hours on diesel fuel during this period which is above the 75 hour total limit for any 12 month period imposed by clause 2.2 of the Project Approval.
+However, of the 597 diesel run hours, approximately 570 hours were production runs which aligned with the exemption conditions of Clause 2.3 of the Project Approval listed below:

-- a) to manage network constraints; and - e) if cessation of operation would otherwise lead to a loss or reduction in electricity necessary to maintain the required network supply security and reliability'
+- a) to manage network constraints;

+- e) if cessation of operation would otherwise lead to a loss or reduction in electricity necessary to maintain the required network supply security and reliability; and

+- g) at the direction of AEMO

-The remaining balance (approximately 19 hours) related to maintenance and testing of the plant and diesel fuel system.
+The remaining balance (approximately 27 hours) related to maintenance and testing of the plant and diesel fuel system.